maxto/R-Books/README.md

 ### R Shiny

+- [JavaScript for R](https://book.javascript-for-r.com/) This book aims to remedy that by revealing how much JavaScript can greatly enhance various stages of data science pipelines from the analysis to the communication of results.

 - [Mastering Shiny](https://mastering-shiny.org/) Shiny is a framework for creating web applications using R code.
 It is designed primarily with data scientists in mind, and to that end, you can create pretty complicated Shiny apps with no knowledge of HTML, CSS, or JavaScript.

 - [Outstanding User Interfaces with Shiny](https://divadnojnarg.github.io/outstanding-shiny-ui/) This book is not an HTML/Javascript/CSS course!
 Instead, it provides a survival kit to be able to customize Shiny.
 I am sure however that readers will want to explore more about these topics.